-We have examined the Naples Community Redevelopment Agency (the "CRA"), (a component unit of the City of Naples, Florida) compliance with Section 218.415, Florida Statutes, regarding the investment of public funds during the year ended September 30, 2020.
+We have examined the Naples Community Redevelopment Agency (the "CRA"), (a component unit of the City of Naples, Florida) compliance with Sections 218.415, 163.387(6), and 163.387(7), Florida Statutes, during the year ended September 30, 2023.
 Management of the CRA is responsible for the CRA's compliance with those requirements.
 Our responsibility is to express an opinion on the CRA's compliance based on our examination.